ponylang/pony-patterns/testing/output-only-actors.md

     _stream.print(s)
 ```

 `stream.written()` is guaranteed to happen after the `_stream.print(s)`.
-Without that guarantee this test wouldn't work.
-Without causal messaging, our promise might fire before it ever saw any data and our test could pass some times and fail other times.
+Without that guarantee, this test wouldn't work.
+Without causal messaging, our promise might fire before it ever saw any data and our test could pass sometimes and fail other times.

 ## Discussion